 A simple spreadsheet will suffice to record the data.

 To get you on the right track, I’ve just talked about a few ideas to do networking.

 You can go beyond and make the most of it.
 Inviting someone to write a guest post or sharing advice is also a sort of networking.
 Giving a shout out on social media to someone is also a trick to the network.
 Using Twitter mentions can also be helpful for networking.

 As I said, there are tons of things you can do.
 But, don’t make it weird.

 Don’t just do approach the same person every day or week.

 Networking is all about making trustworthy relationships.
 Present positivity and authenticity when you hold a conversation with someone.
-Remember, not every single interaction lead to a job or contract.
+Remember, not every single interaction leads to a job or contract.
 That’s not what networking is all about.
 The intent is to meet new people and interact.
-A simple chat that’s more organic and natural will work.
+A simple conversation that’s more organic and natural will work.

 Keep your main focus to meet new people in your field of work, without expecting anything.
 The purpose is to meet and listen to new bloggers and what they’ve to say.